-Answer: The Bible does not specify any particular age requirement for a person to be married; rather, it speaks in general terms of marriage being for those who are “grown up” (see Ruth 1:12–13).
+The Bible does not specify any particular age requirement for a person to be married; rather, it speaks in general terms of marriage being for those who are “grown up” (see Ruth 1:12–13).
 Both the language and culture of the Bible strongly support the idea that puberty, at bare minimum, is a condition that must be met before becoming someone’s spouse.
-This fits with the historical purpose of marriage, which has always been about conceiving and rearing children.
+This fits with one of the historical purposes of marriage—conceiving and rearing children.
 Scriptural evidence indicates that those too young for childbearing are not candidates for marriage, though there is no explicit age given in the Bible.

 It is reasonable to look at the practices of ancient Judaism for cultural considerations on the proper age for marriage.
 According to tradition, boys were not considered “men,” and therefore not marriageable, until the age of 13.
 Girls were not considered “women” until age 12.
 These ages more or less correspond to the onset of puberty.
 While those ages might seem too young to us, they are not unusual ages for getting married, historically.
 It has only been within the last century or so that the average age of getting married has drifted into the late twenties and early thirties.

 It’s also important to recall that maturity—often used as a benchmark for allowing sexuality and marriage—is highly cultural.
 In modern Western countries, people are not generally expected to be self-sufficient until they are nearly in their twenties, or even later.
 For most of human history, however, people were expected to “grow up” much sooner.
 The age of getting married was normally young, as everyone was expected to mature socially and emotionally more quickly than today.